OP-TEE/optee_docs/architecture/core.rst

 When the normal world is executing, the system is configured to route:

-    - secure interrupts to the Monitor that will forward to optee_os
+    - secure interrupts to the Monitor that will forward to OP-TEE OS
     - non-secure interrupts to the executing world exception vector.

 When the secure world is executing, the system is configured to route:

-    - secure and non-secure interrupts to the executing optee_os exception vector. optee_os shall forward the non-secure interrupts to the normal world.
+    - secure and non-secure interrupts to the executing OP-TEE OS exception vector.
+OP-TEE OS shall forward the non-secure interrupts to the normal world.

 Optee_os non-secure interrupts are always trapped in the state vector of the